The discovery of three pulsars in the globular cluster M15 with the FAST: Introduction

-There is a nearly thirty-year gap between the discovery of M15H and M15I.
-M15I was discovered in 2021 \citep{pzc-24newpulsars} and only been detected in one observation.
-It is still considered to be a new pulsar due to its appearances in the observation.
-According to simulations, M15 is possibly one of the GCs with the highest number of pulsars \citep{bagchi-2011, turk-2013}.
-Therefore, it is believed that conducting a pulsar search within M15 is absolutely essential, and since the beginning of FAST GC pulsar suvery, M15 was one of the targets with highest priority.
-In this letter, we report the discoveries of three pulsars in M15, the re-detections of M15C and I, and updated timing solutions for M15A to H.
+The pulsars discovered in this survey were about the faintest among radio pulsars for decades; only now, with FAST, are we able to find even fainter pulsars.
+M15I was discovered in 2021 \citep{pzc-24newpulsars} and has only been detected in one observation.
+It was still considered to be a new pulsar due to its strength and behavior in the observation: the signal-to-noise ratio (SNR) of its initial discovery is about 12.5 and its signal disappeared when FAST was not aligned with M15, and reappeared after realignment.
+According to simulations, M15 is possibly one of the GCs with the highest number of pulsars \citep{bagchi-2011, turk-2013, yin_et_al+24}.
+Therefore, a pulsar search within M15 is likely to find additional pulsars; for this reason, since the beginning of the FAST GC pulsar surveys, M15 was one of the targets with the highest priority.
+In this letter, we report the discoveries and timing solutions of three pulsars in M15, the re-detections of M15C and I, and updated timing solutions for M15A to H.

-The structure of this letter is as follows: Section 2 presents the observation and data reduction, Section 3 shows the updated timing solution, the discussion is given in Section 4, and Section 5 is the summary.
+The structure of this letter is as follows: Section 2 presents the observations and data reduction, Section 3 provides the updated timing solutions, the discussion is given in Section 4, and Section 5 is the summary.